SRCF/docs/source/learn/tutorials/wordpress.rst

-A big thanks to `Phil Ewels <http://phil.ewels.co.uk/>`__ for writing this up originally on his own blog.
+A big thanks to `Phil Ewels <http://phil.ewels.co.uk/>`__ for writing this up originally on his own blog and to hmw26 for some of their tips.
 This tutorial contains some slight updates and modifications.